MyDentalPlan plans expansion to over 250 smaller cities

 Harminder Singh Multani, CEO of MyDentalPlan Healthcare, said: "We've been experiencing tremendous growth over the past few years and are just getting started.
 Building on another year of growth, the addition of new clinics & cities to an existing burgeoning network of dental care centres will help MyDentalPlan fill major gaps in the Indian dental industry and provide quality dental care to all."

-"We are committed to expanding to all major tier 1, 2 and 3 cities in India to standardise oral care and our aim is to serve more than 2,00,000 customers this year."
+"We are committed to expanding to all major tier 1, 2 and 3 cities in India to standardise oral care and our aim is to serve more than 2,00,000 customers this year."—IANS